Sean-PN/Sean-PN/README.md

-## Hi there 👋
+## Hello!👋

 My name is Sean, and I'm a University of Galway graduate (BA in IT + Law, LLB) interested in building a future in cybersecurity / tech through refining language skills and making projects!

-- 🔭 I’m currently working on:
+🔭 I’m currently working on:
--   Building Python Projects!
+   Building Python Projects!

--
-- 🌱 I’m currently revising:
+🌱 I’m currently revising:
--   Pandas and Data Analysis
+   Pandas and Data Analysis

-- 🎓 Education:
+🎓 Education:
--   BA in IT + Law '22
+   BA in IT + Law '22
--   LLB (Bachelors of Laws) '24
+   LLB (Bachelors of Laws) '24

-- 📫 How to reach me:
+📫 How to reach me:
--   Sean-niland@outlook.com
+   Sean-niland@outlook.com

 -
 <!--